alcirBarros/Projetos-Base/Android/JoystickView-master/README.md

 Android JoystickView is a Custom View that simulates a Joystick for interactive applications for Android, as simple aim is allows access values ​​of angle and power of the virtual Joystck movement.

-### Usage

-### Quick Usage

-1º Step: Download the JAR file at [download](https://github.com/downloads/zerokol/JoystickView/joystickview.jar)

-2º Step: Create a folder called "libs" on the root of your project and place the JAR file into.

-It's enough to reffer and user the JoystickView library

 ### Advanced Usage

 If you want to change or upgrade some feature of the library, you should do: